NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **replace_element**

-> Finds the element(s) containing the specific text and replaces all the text in that element with the Replacement Text
+> Finds the element(s) containing the specific text and replaces all the text in that element with the Replacement Text.
+The search is done without case sensitivity.

 **EXAMPLE:**